 |Measured Average Seal Time||13 seconds||9 seconds||6 seconds||7 seconds||6 seconds|

 Our Analysis and Test Results

-For the final metric, we measured the actual strength of the vacuum using a dial gauge built into one of the usual bags.
-The Koios finished with a slightly above average performance, earning a 6 out of 10 in this metric, which is responsible for the remaining 10% of the total score.
+For our final metric, we measured the actual strength of the vacuum using a dial gauge built into one of the usual bags.
+The Koios finished with an average performance, managing to pull a vacuum that registered as 17 inches of mercury on the gauge — right in line with our average of 17.3.

 — David Wise and Austin Palmer